SuryaE-EE/MvcPractice/README.md

+# MvcPractice
-# Mvc and Database concepts
+Clone and use the Mvc and database projects